Jump to the content of the page

 Tests on elastic yarns (in this case 0% to 300% elongation with a grip-to-grip separation of 100 mm) are loaded with 5 cycles not until break but between defined offset yields.
 The specimen is moved 500 mm/min between the point of load application (300% elongation) and the point of load removal.
 To not distort the results there should be no delay at the reversal points.

 The residual force is determined in the 5th cycle and the remaining strain as well as the deformation of the elastic yarn is determined.
-In this example, spring screw grips are used for the test with elongation measured via crosshead travel and results shown in a typical force-strain diagram.
+In this example, spring loaded grips are used to perform the test.
+The test is shown in a typical force-strain diagram and the elongation is measured via the crosshead travel.

 Tensile Test on 2-Ply Thread to EN ISO 2062

-Pneumatic capstan grips are used when testing 2-ply thread to EN ISO 2062, with elongation measured via crosshead travel.
+Pneumatic capstan grips are used when testing two-ply thread according to EN ISO 2062.
+The elongation is measured via the crosshead travel.
 The results are shown in a typical force-strain diagram.
 Due to the radii of the deflectors, a clamping length of 500 mm must be used.

 The force reduction curve enables defined grip-to-grip separation during the test; thus direct extension measurement is not necessary during the test.

 The force reduction curve reduces the tensile strength before end clamping.
-The specimen is held securely, and thereby jaw breaks are prevented.
+The specimen is held securely, preventing jaw breaks.

 and the test is performed according to the standard.
 The specimen should break in the free clamping length and not in the deflectors.